 TOPAS COC medical grade polymers enable miniaturization of delivery systems, eliminating the limitations of glass.
 New systems take advantage of the design freedom of TOPAS COC.
 With amazing detail reproduction, high flow for complex geometries, and excellent dimensional stability, it's become the clear choice for the compact, lightweight precision delivery devices of tomorrow.
 Details as small as micron scale are molded into TOPAS COC to enable technologies such as microfluidics in advanced devices.

 Most TOPAS COC healthcare customers injection mold their parts from our medical grade materials.
 In some cases, where a flexible product is desired, parts are assembled from flexible films made from TOPAS COC.
 Flexible or soft parts can also be made from TOPAS Elastomer E-140, an elastomeric grade of COC with high purity that can be injection molded, overmolded or extruded into films.
-For development of microfluidic devices, a 3D printing system is available from Dolomite to speed the design process.
-Developmental parts can also be machines from plaques or other stock shapes.
+Developmental parts can be machined from plaques or other stock shapes.